tuvllms/nlp-fall-2026/_pages/logistics.md

 ### AI assistance policy

-AI assistance is permitted for completing assignments, including homework, quizzes, projects, but not for exams (if any).
-However, if you use AI tools like ChatGPT or Gemini, you must submit the prompts you used and describe how the AI contributed to your work.
+AI assistance is permitted for completing assignments, including quizzes, homework, and projects.
+However, if you use AI tools, you must submit the prompts you used and describe how the AI contributed to your work.
 It is your responsibility to verify the AI-generated content for accuracy before submission.

 ***